elianakrakov/elianakrakov/_posts/2021-02-02-datacollection.md

 ---

 # Overview
-Today we collected scattering patterns of BSA, $$\alpha$$-$$syn$$, caffine, $$\tau au$$ and amyloid beta using the prototype SAXS system.
-We were able to see clear scattering peaks for BSA and caffine, possible peaks for $$\alpha$$-$$syn$$, and no peaks for amyloid beta or $$\tau au$$.
-Following initial measurments,  we placed $$\tau au$$, $$\alpha$$-$$syn$$ and amyloid beta in an incubator in order to induce aggegation.
-We will complete measurments on the aggregated samples next tuesday after a week of incubation.
+Today we collected scattering patterns of BSA, $$\alpha$$-$$syn$$, caffeine, $$\tau au$$, and amyloid-beta using the prototype SAXS system.
+We were able to see clear scattering peaks for BSA and caffeine, possible peaks for $$\alpha$$-$$syn$$, and no peaks for amyloid-beta or $$\tau au$$.
+Following initial measurements,  we placed $$\tau au$$, $$\alpha$$-$$syn$$, and amyloid-beta in an incubator to induce aggregation.
+We will complete measurements on the aggregated samples next Tuesday after a week of incubation.

 # SAXS prototype

 Because of the issues we had with SAXSpace, we decided to use the prototype version.
-It is a polycromatic version of the SAXSpace and much more intuitive to use.
-Because it is polycroomatic, it is significantly higher energy and can be used to probe much thicker samples (even though that is not relevent for our setup).
+It is a polychromatic version of the SAXSpace and much more intuitive to use.
+Because it is polychromatic, it is significantly higher energy and can be used to probe much thicker samples (even though that is not relevant for our setup).
 However, for the same reason, it can only probe solid samples.

 The X-ray is an open system requiring the operator

 # Sample measurments
-For each sample we took two measurments each with an exposure time of 300 seconds.
-All samples were placed in a plastic srynge by (find company name).
-Background measurments of the srynge were also taken at the same exposure time.
+For each sample, we took two measurements, each with an exposure time of 300 seconds.
+All samples were placed in a plastic syringe by (find company name).
+We also took background measurements of the syringe at the same exposure time.
 ## Caffine
-We observed clear bragg peaks from the caffine sample.
+We observed clear Bragg peaks from the caffeine sample.
 ## BSA

 ## Tau 383